-- Higurashi no Naku Koro ni's "Hinamizawa Disaster" is said to be a gas leak—a bit of a borderline example, as gas really was released into the town...it just wasn't accidental.
+- Higurashi: When They Cry's "Hinamizawa Disaster" is said to be a gas leak—a bit of a borderline example, as gas really was released into the town...it just wasn't accidental.
 And by "not accidental", we mean the town was herded into schoolrooms and killed with poison gas grenades.

 - Hollow attacks in the first few episodes of Bleach were designated as such.

-- In the second season, Gemna gives an early hint of his craziness by the fact that once he and his partner start attracting attention with an urban battle, he deliberately creates a gas explosion to give some Plausible Deniability, and in a later episode, his boss makes an irritated reference to a supposed gas explosion in Russia rumored to be a massacre by Contractors.
+- In the second season, Gemna gives an early hint of his craziness when, once he and his partner start attracting attention with an urban battle, he deliberately creates a gas explosion to give some Plausible Deniability.
+In a later episode, his boss makes an irritated reference to a supposed gas explosion in Russia rumored to be a massacre by Contractors.

 - In Magical Record Lyrical Nanoha Force, the official records give a combination of earthquakes and poisonous fumes as the reason behind the complete destruction of Tohma's Doomed Hometown in the world of Vaizen.
 Considering how he actually saw the possible culprits, Tohma understandably questions the truth behind that statement.

-- In Fables, the first time Brair Rose falls asleep in the series, the Fables cover it up as a gas leak.
+- In Fables, the first time Briar Rose falls asleep in the series, the Fables cover it up as a gas leak.

 - Arkham Asylum: Living Hell: In the aftermath of a demonic invasion of the asylum, Dr. Arkham decides the only rational explanation is that Scarecrow dosed everyone with fear gas.
 As punishment, Crane gets a month in isolation.

-- Subverted and mocked in Fate/Zero Sense; after the fight between Rider and Lancer was seen by whole areas of civilians in broad daylight, the coverup used to calm down the population is to tell them it was special effects used for a movie by James Cameron.
-Kariya's reaction is to point out it still is a better excuse than gas leaks.
+- Subverted and mocked in Fate:Zero Sense.
+After the fight between Rider and Lancer was seen by whole areas of civilians in broad daylight, the cover-up used to calm down the population was to tell them that it was special effects used for a movie by James Cameron.
+Kariya's reaction is to point out that it's still a better excuse than gas leaks.

-- Used as a plot point in Fate Stay Night: Ultimate Master, where the Plumbers actually are Genre Savvy enough to suspect something, and send Ben Tennyson to investigate, leading to the whole plot of the fic.
+- Used as a plot point in Fate/Stay Night: Ultimate Master.
+The Plumbers are Genre Savvy enough to suspect something and send Ben Tennyson to investigate, leading to the whole plot of the fic.
 A later chapter actually has Ben comment on how flimsy this excuse was.